Loading

 Toponymy

-The place is named after the Goynish or Aguanish River (ancien name Aguanus River), that flows through and drains into the Gulf of Saint Lawrence right at the village.
+Aguanish is named after the Goynish or Aguanish River (ancien name Aguanus River), that flows through and drains into the Strait of Jacques Cartier, in the Gulf of St. Lawrence right at the village.
 This word of Innu origin came from aguanus, in turn from akwanich, from the roots akwan (shelter) and ich (small).
 It has undergone many different spellings, including: Goines (17th century); Guanis, Goinis (1744 map by Bellin); Goynish (1776 map by Carver); Agwanus, Aguanus or Agouanus (maps of the 19th century).

 History